freesewing/freesewing/markdown/dev/tutorials/getting-started-windows/en.md

  - **Pattern name**: This will be the name of your pattern, but also the name of the folder we'll setup for you.
 If you're just kicking the tires, something like `test` will do you fine.
  - **description**: A description of your pattern.
 It's not mandatory.
  - **Pattern type**: Use the arrow keys to chose either `block` or `pattern`.
 Choose `pattern` if you're not sure what to pick.
- - **department**: Use the arrow keys to pick a department like `menswear`, `womenswear` or `accessories`.
+ - **department**: Use the arrow keys to pick a department like `tops`, `bottoms` or `accessories`.
 This is is only relevant if you decide to publish your pattern later.
 But by that time you will have learned how to change this.
  - **Author**: You can enter your name, or leave this blank for now.
  - **GitHub repository**: You can leave this blank for now.
  - **Package manager**: Choose either `npm` or `yarn` as your package manager.
 If you're not sure, pick `npm`.

 ### Start the development environment
 After this process completes you will be ready to run the development environment.
 In the current terminal (or a new window if you prefer) you will need to build the package.
-Navigate to the folder you created during the previous step (whatever you provided for the "Pattern name" option) and run `npm start` or `yarn start` depending on the build system you chose.
-This will build the pattern package which is used by the development instance.

-Next, open a new terminal window and navigate to the `example` folder inside this folder.
-Run `npm start`/`yarn start` again to build the example application and start a local web server instance so you can test your changes.
+Navigate to the folder you created during the previous step (whatever you provided for the "Pattern name" option) and then to the `example` folder inside this folder, then run `npm start` or `yarn start` depending on the build system you chose.
+This will build the pattern package which is used by the development instance, build the example application, and start a local web server instance so you can test your changes.